bjsmith/academicwebsite/content/home/about.md

 # Biography

+Ben Smith is Postdoctoral researcher in neuroscience at Prof. Elliot Berkman's Social Affective Neuroscience Lab at the University of Oregon.

-Ben Smith is a PhD candidate in the Social Affective Neuroscience of Decision-making laboratory at the University of Southern California, led by Prof. Steve Read.
+He completed a PhD in the Social Affective Neuroscience of Decision-making laboratory at the University of Southern California, led by Prof. Steve Read.
 Decision-making is the common thread in Ben's work, and spans areas including the social neuroscience of risky decision-making, computational modeling of the reward and punishment system during decision-making, the abstract-concrete tangibility axis of the prefrontal cortex, and moral and ideological decision-making.